Persons with disabilities, their caregivers, and the CRA

 Payments you may be eligible for

-You may be eligible to receive some of the payments below.
-You can use the benefits calculator to determine how much you could get from the CRA.
+You may be eligible to receive some of these payments.
+You can use the benefits calculator to determine how much you could get.

 Goods and services tax / harmonized sales tax credit

-This is a tax-free quarterly payment that helps individuals and families with low and modest incomes offset the goods and services tax / harmonized sales tax (GST/HST) that they pay.
-Eligible single individuals can get up to $519 per year.
-A couple with two children under 19 could get up to $1,038 per year.
+This is a tax-free quarterly payment that helps individuals and families with low and modest incomes offset the goods and services tax/harmonized sales tax (GST/HST) that they pay.
+Eligible single individuals can get up to $533 per year.
+A couple with two children under 19 could get up to $1,066 per year.

-If you qualify for the GST/HST credit, you may automatically qualify for certain benefits that the CRA administers on behalf of the provinces and territories.
+If you are eligible for the GST/HST credit, you may automatically be entitled to certain benefits and credits that the CRA administers on behalf of the provinces and territories.

-Payments from the provinces and territories related to the GST/HST credit
+Payments from the provinces and territories related (or similar) to the GST/HST credit

 Based on where you live, you may also get the:

-If you qualify for the Canada child benefit (CCB), you may automatically qualify for certain benefits that the CRA administers on behalf of the provinces and territories.
+If you are eligible for the Canada child benefit (CCB), you may automatically be entitled to certain benefits that the CRA administers on behalf of the provinces and territories.

-Payments from the provinces and territories related to the CCB
+Payments from the provinces and territories for families with children

 Based on where you live, you may also get the:

-- Newfoundland and Labrador child benefit (and pre-natal infant nutrition supplement)
+Newfoundland and Labrador child benefit (and Early childhood nutrition supplement)

 This is a refund payment for part of the federal excise tax on gasoline for eligible individuals with a permanent mobility impairment that cannot safely use public transportation.